notpixxl/ansible-playground/README.md

 ```bash
 ansible-vault edit vault.yml
 ```
-* Run the playbook with the prompt switch to demand for vault password
+* Run the playbook with the prompt switch to ask for vault password
 ```bash
 ansible-playbook --vault-id @prompt mysql.yml -i hosts
 ```